mrnul/TorrentClient/README.md

 # TorrentClient

-Attemting to make a torrent client in Python
+Attempting to make a torrent client in Python

 So far...

 1) bencoding / decoding is ok

-2) tracker GET requests are ok
+2) Tracker GET requests are ok

 3) Connection with peers is established

-No file handling, no piece manager etc...
+4) Files are created and written

+5) Requests are distributed (in a dummy way) to peers

+Still more to be done...